 TouchBack Touch-Up Marker

-TouchBack uses a marker-like tip to distribute liquid color that dries almost instantly, and the color remains until you shampoo.
+TouchBack uses a marker-like tip to distribute a liquid color that dries almost instantly, with the color remaining until you shampoo.

 TouchBack is available in Pro and Quix versions.